You might buy large bags of sugar and never really wonder if they need to be stored in a certain way.

 We’ve already mentioned that it’s important to store your sugar, whether white or brown, in airtight containers to prevent it from becoming hard.
 But there are other important tips to bear in mind when it comes to sugar storage.

-- You should store sugar in a dry, cool location, such as a cupboard in the kitchen.
+- You should store sugar in a dry, cool, dark place, such as a cupboard in the kitchen.

 - Make sure the cupboard is free of any odors so that the sugar won’t absorb them.
 There’s nothing worse than tasting something funky in your tea or coffee!

 - If you have a small amount of sugar you wish to store, you can go ahead and put it in a mason jar or food-grade plastic container, as long as it has airtight seals.
-Larger quantities should be stored in food-grade buckets with gasket lids.
+Larger quantities should be stored in food-grade storage containers with gasket lids.
+Any of these can long-term storage solutions can be found on amazon or at some grocery stores.

-Some preppers choose to store sugar in sealed Mylar bags before they put it into an airtight container.
+Some preppers choose to store sugar in sealed Mylar bags or plastic bags before they put it into an airtight container.
 This is useful in that it prevents the sugar from clumping.

-Sealed Mylar bags are great because of how they’re made of strong plastic that’s flexible, durable, cheap, easy to use, and impermeable to gas.
-It’s also non-porous, so it will keep your sugar safe even in the event of a natural disaster such as flooding.
+Sealed Mylar bags are great for storing sugar long term because of how they’re made of strong plastic that’s flexible, durable, cheap, easy to use, and impermeable to gas.
+It’s also non-porous, so it will keep your sugar safe and free of strong odors even in the event of a natural disaster such as flooding.

 What’s The Shelf Life Of Sugar?